 Visited: January 21, 2016

-Always on the search for new gardens, I was alerted by a Facebook post about a garden I had never heard of…and it’s located only ten minutes from our house in Pasadena.
-Far from being a new garden, the Storrier Stearns Japanese Garden is one of the few remaining pre-war (World War II) private estate gardens, and after years of neglect it was restored about 11 years ago.
+Always on the search for new gardens, I was alerted by a Facebook post about a garden I had never heard of and only located only ten minutes from our house in Pasadena.
+Far from being new, the Storrier Stearns Japanese Garden is one of the few remaining pre-war (World War II) private estate gardens, and after years of neglect, it was restored about 11 years ago.

 Back in the early 20th century, there were numerous beautiful, large homes on and near Orange Grove Avenue (sadly, many of these mansions were torn down to make way for dreadful looking apartment and condo projects).
 Charles Storrier Stearns and Ellamae Sheppard owned one of them; a Georgian mansion that extended nearly a block on Arlington Drive between Orange Grove Avenue and Pasadena Avenue (seven city lots).